 I am OBSESSED with my new bed.
 I checked out City Furniture for their anniversary sale and fell in love with the Marco Bed.
-I wanted a white upholsterd bed and the options online were limied.
+And I wanted a white upholstered bed but the options online were limited.
 The Marco bed is a dream for small spaces because it comes with storage.

 This bed looks like it’s from Restoration Hardware.
 In fact, I was eyeballing a similar one from RH but the Marco bed is a fraction of the price.
 City Furniture also has a great warranty and if anything happens to the bed, they will send someone to try to fix, clean, or replace if needed.

 The color of the Marco bed is an eggshell white, which with my crisp white walls works perfectly.
 The bed also comes in grey which is also gorgeous.
 Check it out here.

 I searched high and low for a new mattress and after reading several online reviews, I decided to check out Lull.
 I knew I didn’t want a mattress with springs.
 My prior mattress was a Tempur-Pedic, so I knew I wanted to stick with memory foam.
 I also didn’t love my Tempur-Pedic because of the off-gassing smell.